codership/documentation/galeracluster/source/kb/index.rst

    .. rst-class:: list-abstract

-      If a donor node crashes while using ``rsync`` for a state transfers, the joiner node may stall with incomplete databases, and be inaccessibe.
+      If a :term:`Donor Node` crashes while using ``rsync`` for a state transfers, the :term:`Joiner Node` may stall with incomplete databases, and be inaccessibe.
 This article discusses how to resolve this.

    .. rst-class:: rubric-2 list-sub-header